Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

 ### AKS
 Finally, we'll deploy the AKS cluster with below configuration.
 The key points are:

-* **No Network Profile:** We're explicitly setting network_plugin = "none" in order to configure Cilium in the following section
+* **No Network Profile:** We're explicitly setting ?  `network_plugin = "none"` in order to configure Cilium in the following section.
-* **Entra ID Integration:** We're enabling Entra ID integration and assigning the "aks-admins" group as the administrator group.
+* **Entra ID Integration:** We're enabling Entra ID integration and assigning the previously declarated `aks-admins` group as the administrator group.
-* **User-Assigned Managed Identity:** The cluster is assigned the previously created user-assigned managed identity.
+* **User-Assigned Managed Identity:** The cluster is assigned the previously declarated user-assigned managed identity.
-* **Dependencies:**  The depends_on meta-argument ensures that the role assignment for the managed identity is created before the AKS cluster.
+* **Dependencies:**  The `depends_on` meta-argument ensures that the role assignment for the managed identity is created before the AKS cluster.
 * **Ignore Node Count:** Since we're enabling autoscaling for the node pool, we want Terraform to ignore changes to the `node_count` attribute.
 This allows the autoscaler to manage the number of nodes based on the workload demands without interference from Terraform.

 ```terraform
 resource "azurerm_kubernetes_cluster" "aks" {